 With eyelid surgery, incisions tend to follow natural eyelid creases and the scars tend to be minimal and well concealed.
 Scars may be reddish at first and remain pink for some time, though they should fade within a few months, blending in very nicely.

 Some people do have a tendency toward unfavorable scarring.
 If you have a history of keloid (red and raised) or hypertrophic (dark in color) scarring, you will need to discuss this with your surgeon prior to undergoing surgical correction.

 Blepharoplasty does remove sagging skin, creating a smoother appearance of the eyelid, but it does not completely remove the wrinkling at the corners of the eyes also known as “crow’s feet.”
-For treatment of crow’s feet, you may wish to consider one of our other aesthetic solutions, such as laser resurfacing or Botox®.
+For treatment of crow’s feet, you may wish to consider one of our other aesthetic treatments, such as laser peels or Botox.
 Contact Healing Waters for more information.